 The trial court said, “Scott’s 2012 Bonus to be received if at all in February 2013, is not a contractually enforceable right and is not marital property as it was not acquired during the marriage pursuant to Section 503 and Scott must be working there to receive the bonus and it is an expectancy and not a written contract of employment.”

 The court said that if you get a bonus after the divorce, the bonus is non-marital property no matter how or when the bonus was earned.
-The nature of a bonus is that it is kind of a surprise and it’s never promised.
+Consider the nature of a bonus: it is kind of a surprise and it’s never promised.

 The court did speculate that if you received a bonus and the bonus was guaranteed, that guarantee would become a contractual right that would in fact be marital property.